wagerr-from-builder/wagerr/contrib/macdeploy/README.md

 make deploy
 ```

-When complete, it will have produced `Bitcoin-Core.dmg`.
+When complete, it will have produced `Wagerr-Core.dmg`.

 ## SDK Extraction